hunter-teacher-cert/reg_assignments-tyl3452/02_data/README.md

   - Decompress the names.zip file

 - Find data
+  - Open up the data in an text editor (or in a spreadsheet application)
   - Pick a year you want to search.
 If you have a child, search for your child's year of birth.
 You can also search your own year of birth or anybody else.
   - Search (you may use CTRL+F) for the name.
   - Search for the name a second time to see if the name shows up for children that were assigned another gender at birth.

 - Analyze data
+  - In a spreadsheet, create a new tab at the bottom, in that tab...
   - Write two statements that you can glean from the data.
   - (Optional, if there is time) Chart the data.
 One way is to chart the popularity of some names over time.
     - Choose a top name in a specific year, such as Mary in 1880, and gather data for Mary in all subsequent years.
     - Can do this for just a 10 year period if you're doing it manually.
     - Otherwise, a progam to open and search for each file would be useful.
+    - Upload spreadsheet and/or python program if applicable as well.